SuvatmanDhar/Bank-Marketing-Campaign-Analysis/README.md

-# Bank Telemarketing Campaign </br>
+# Bank Marketing Campaign </br>

-This code contains all the code as a part of Winter in Data Science.
-The data has been obtained from https://www.kaggle.com/yufengsui/portuguese-bank-marketing-data-set. </br> </br>
+The aim of this project is to predict the success of a bank marketing campaign. </br> </br>

 The details of the input variables are as follows: </br>